Post-Selection Inference for Generalized Linear Models with Many Controls: Monte Carlo

 Our simulations are based on the model:

 where the coefficient vectors $\nu_y$ and $\nu_d$ are set to $x = (1,z')'$ consists of an intercept and covariates $z \sim N(0,\Theta)$, and the error $\tilde v$ is i.i.d. as $N(0,1)$.
 The dimension $p$ of the covariates $x$ is $250$, and the sample size $n$ is $200$.
-In this set-up, the coefficients feature a declining pattern, with smallest coefficients that may be hard to detect from zero in the given sample size.
+In this setting the coefficients feature a declining pattern, with the smallest non-zero coefficients being hard to differentiate from zero for the given sample size.
 Therefore, we expect that the $\ell_1$-based model selectors will be making selection mistakes on variables with the smaller coefficients.
 (Additional simulations are provided in the Supplementary Material where we also consider an approximately sparse model for which all 250 coefficients are non-zero.
 Those experiments demonstrate that the results are robust with respect to moderate deviations away from exactly sparse models.)

 The regressors are correlated with covariance $\Theta_{ij} = \rho^{|i-j|}$ and $\rho = 0.5$.
 The coefficient $c_d$ is used to control the $R^2$, denoted $R^2_d$, in the equation relating main regressor to the controls, and $c_y$ is used to control the $R^2$, denoted $R^d_y$, for the regression equation: $\tilde y - d\alpha_0 = x'\{c_y\nu_y\}+\epsilon$, where $\epsilon$ is logistic noise with unit variance.
-In the simulations, below we will use different values of $\alpha_0$, $c_y$ and $c_d$, which induce different data-generating processes (DGPs).
-In every repetition, we draw new errors $v_{i}$'s and controls $x_i$'s.
+In the simulations below we will use different values of $\alpha_0$, $c_y$ and $c_d$, which induce different data-generating processes (dgps).
+For every replication, we draw new errors $v_{i}$'s and controls $x_i$'s.
 The regression functions $x'(c_y\nu_y)$ and $x'(c_d\nu_d)$ are sparse.
 As we vary the coefficients $c_y$ and $c_d$, we induce different amounts of ``signal" strength, making it easier or harder for the Lasso-type methods to detect the controls with non-zero coefficients.